 We would expect information in this class to be current information only.

 Roles and responsibilities

-Departments should be providing outline and detailed information about their roles and responsibilities.
+The government should be providing both outline and detailed information about its roles and responsibilities, and the roles and responsibilities of people working in it at senior level.